s3rvac/retdec-python/docs/library.rst

     except retdec.exceptions.RetdecError as ex:
         # Handle the error.

+You can also catch specific exceptions, e.g. :class:`retdec.exceptions.AuthenticationError`, and react on them.
 See the :mod:`retdec.exceptions` module for a list of all custom exceptions.

 Decompiler
 ----------